-This guide will explain some of the side effects that might occur while you undergo treatment with KEYTRUDA, and how to check for them.
+This guide will explain some of the side effects that might occur during or after treatment with KEYTRUDA, and how to check for them.
+In some cases, symptoms may be delayed, and may develop after your last dose.
 You will also learn why it is important to report any symptoms to your doctor right away.